 - Phosphate

-This essential element, the fourth most abundant mineral in your body, is responsible for more than three-hundred metabolic functions.
-It helps you maintain normal blood pressure, keeps your heart rhythm steady, and is vital for bone health, energy production, muscle contraction, and hormonal balance.
+This essential element—the fourth most abundant mineral in your body—drives more than three hundred metabolic functions.
+It helps maintain normal blood pressure, keeps your heart rhythm steady, and proves vital for bone health, energy production, muscle contraction, and hormonal balance.

-In addition to sweat, MG is also depleted by stress, alcohol abuse, some medications, and certain health conditions.
-This is compounded by the fact that 75% of people fail to get the recommended daily intake of magnesium through their diet alone, resulting in a magnesium deficiency.
+Besides sweat, MG is also depleted by stress, alcohol abuse, certain medications, and various health conditions.
+This problem is compounded by the fact that 75% of people fail to get the recommended daily intake of magnesium through diet alone, resulting in magnesium deficiency.

 Magnesium Deficiency

-A chronic magnesium deficiency may trigger anxiety, migraines, insomnia, and, more importantly, increase your risk of cardiovascular disease, type 2 diabetes, kidney and liver disease, and osteoporosis.
-Adults with MG deficiencies also run the risk of chronic inflammation, a precursor to numerous adverse health conditions.
+Chronic magnesium deficiency may trigger anxiety, migraines, insomnia, and—more importantly—increase your risk of cardiovascular disease, type 2 diabetes, kidney and liver disease, and osteoporosis.
+Adults with MG deficiencies also risk chronic inflammation, a precursor to numerous adverse health conditions.

-If you are MG deficient, obtaining your recommended daily allowance from whole foods is always our first option and the best initial strategy.
+If you’re MG deficient, obtaining your recommended daily allowance from whole foods remains our first choice and the best initial strategy.
 Magnesium is present in various foods, as discussed in detail in our “Alternatives to a Magnesium Supplement” segment.
-However, if, due to your diet plan, you find yourself not achieving 320 mg for an adult woman or 420 mg for an adult male, you may need to supplement.
+However, if your diet plan prevents you from achieving 320 mg for adult women or 420 mg for adult men, you may need to supplement.

 Magnesium Supplements Explained

-Besides being included in over-the-counter antacids and laxatives, magnesium is available in multi-vitamin/mineral products and a variety of other dietary supplement forms.
-One of the most relevant attributes of a magnesium supplement is its absorption and bioavailability.
-Those forms of MG that dissolve well in a liquid, such as aspartate, citrate, lactate, and chloride, are more completely absorbed in the gut.
+Beyond being included in over-the-counter antacids and laxatives, magnesium is available in multi-vitamin/mineral products and various other dietary supplement forms.
+One of the most relevant attributes of magnesium supplements is their absorption and bioavailability.
+Those forms of MG that dissolve well in liquid—such as aspartate, citrate, lactate, and chloride—are more completely absorbed in the gut.

-As previously mentioned, MG supplements are available in capsules, soft gels, tablets, powders, liquids, gummies, and topical oils.
+As mentioned previously, MG supplements are available in capsules, soft gels, tablets, powders, liquids, gummies, and topical oils.
 Some forms of magnesium can be absorbed through the skin.
-In the next segment, we will detail several of the myriad different forms of magnesium supplements.
-Manufacturers extoll the virtues of the type MG used in their formulations, and some use several different types, such as citrate, oxide, taurate, and malate in combination.
-Still, others will add additional ingredients such as zinc, calcium, or Ashwagandha, stressing added benefits.
+In the next segment, we’ll detail several of the myriad different forms of magnesium supplements.
+Manufacturers extol the virtues of the type MG used in their formulations, and some use several different types—such as citrate, oxide, taurate, and malate—in combination.
+Others add additional ingredients such as zinc, calcium, or Ashwagandha, emphasizing added benefits.

 Forms Of Magnesium And Their Benefits

-In this segment, we discuss several of the various types of MG and their specific benefits.
-Given the number of magnesium forms, it’s essential to understand what condition each is intended to address.
+In this segment, we discuss several different types of MG and their specific benefits.
+Given the number of magnesium forms, it’s essential to understand which condition each is intended to address.
 One overarching objective of MG supplements is to increase your daily intake to achieve your recommended daily allowance.

 Magnesium Citrate

-One of the most bioavailable forms of MG, magnesium citrate, is bound with citric acid to treat acid indigestion and constipation.
-Sometimes marketed as a calming agent to address stress, anxiety, or depression, such as in Natural Vitality’s award-winning Calm products.
+One of the most bioavailable forms of MG, magnesium citrate is bound with citric acid to treat acid indigestion and constipation.
+It’s sometimes marketed as a calming agent to address stress, anxiety, or depression, such as in Natural Vitality’s award-winning Calm products.

 Magnesium Chloride

-Another well-absorbed form of magnesium, magnesium salt bound with chlorine to address heartburn and constipation.
-Although normally found in capsule form, mag chloride also comes in a lotion to be applied topically to alleviate muscle soreness and cramping.
-It may be beneficial for acne and eczema.
+Another well-absorbed form of magnesium, magnesium salt is bound with chlorine to address heartburn and constipation.
+Although normally found in capsule form, mag chloride also comes in lotion to be applied topically to alleviate muscle soreness and cramping.
+It may benefit acne and eczema.

 Magnesium Oxide

-Think Milk of Magnesia, the well-known, over-the-counter medication for the treatment of constipation.
+Think Milk of Magnesia, the well-known over-the-counter medication for treating constipation.
 Magnesium combined with oxygen creates a white powdery substance.
 Due to its low absorption, oxide is not a good choice to treat MG deficiency.
-Rather, it is more applicable for short-term relief from constipation, indigestion, and heartburn.
+Rather, it’s more suitable for short-term relief from constipation, indigestion, and heartburn.

 Magnesium Taurate